Diya Aur Baati Hum Actress Surbhi Tiwari Gets Hitched To Praveen Kumar Sinha

 Surbhi Looked Beautiful At Haldi Ceremony

-At haldi ceremony, Surbhi looked radiant in yellow sari and floral jewellery.
-The actress was seen all in smiles as she got haldi applied and was posing with her family members.
+At the haldi ceremony, Surbhi looked radiant in a yellow sari and floral jewellery.
+The actress was all in smiles as she got haldi applied and was posing with her family members.

 Haldi Ceremony Was A Private Affair